Organisational Sustainability & Business Skills Development Programme

 Outcomes: Taking part in this programme, will enable participants to know how they can make their organisation more sustainable and actively initiate/lead change in their organisation.
 It will enable organisations to be more effective in generating the resources to enable them to deliver their purpose.

-Commitment: Participants will be invited to take part in a 6-day programme to immerse themselves in what should and can change.
+Commitment: Participants are taking part in a 6-day programme to immerse themselves in what should and can change.
 This will consist of three sessions of two-day workshops (including overnight stay), where they will hear from inspirational speakers and learn about key issues and opportunities from business and cultural sector professionals who will share their expertise and experience.
 These sessions will be delivered at the A&BS offices in Edinburgh.

 Learning content: Development areas covered include: